Pursuing a PhD

 - ECON 410 may be also substituted by courses in Probability (MATH 311) and Statistical Inference (MAT

 Other courses, which may help, but are not required for admissions to graduate programs, are:

 Admissions committees are looking for evidence that ap plicants will be able to handle the math-intensive nature of graduate economics courses.
 The best way you can demonstrate this is by getting good grades in the courses listed above.

-Most first and second tier graduate programs generally expect at least 750 out of 800 (top 10%) in the quantitative section of GRE.
-However, there are no such expectations for the verbal and analytical sections of the GRE (although getting good scores in these sections will not hurt).
+Most first and second tier graduate programs generally expect at least 162 out of 170 (top 10%) in the quantitative section of GRE.
+However, there are no such expectations for the verbal and written sections of the GRE (although getting good scores in these sections will not hurt).